afaleti/terraform_s3_module/README.md

 ### Default lifecycles:
 #### enable_multipart_cleanup
 By default S3 leaves partial uploads in the bucket and happily charges you to store these hidden objects.
 This rule will purge them after an appropriate waiting period.
-This feature is anabled by default.
+This feature is enabled by default.

 #### enable_version_lifecycle
 A common forgotten issue with object versioning is paying to store old versions of objects indefinitely.
 This lifecycle rule cleans up old object versions based on a time setting.
 This feature is enabled by default when versioning is enabled.